contino/intro-k8s/content/kubernetes/objects/services/_index.md

 ### What

-Service: Service is a named abstraction of software service, consisting of a port that the proxy listens on, and the selector that determines which pods will answer requests.
+Service: a named abstraction of software service, consisting of a port that the proxy listens on, and the selector that determines which pods will answer requests.

 ### Why